 The app contains unrivaled photo-editing tools when compared to Instagram, and allows you to export photos at a higher resolution and dimension than Insta-lame.

 I use the app to edit photos, and haven’t come across too many problems.
 However, photo exporting improvements can be made.

-Last but not least, you should try using Camera Awesome, which is also available for free on Apple and just released for purchase on Android.
+Last but not least, you should try using Camera Awesome [No Longer Available].
 The app is easy to use and can help you get your photo shooting career off the ground.